Table of Contents:

-Overview of Feline Hematemesis (Vomiting Blood)
+- Causes of Hematemesis (Vomiting Blood) in Cats

 Hematemesis is the act of vomiting blood.
 Hematemesis may involve the vomition of new or recent blood, which is bright red.
 It can also involve the vomition of old, partially digested blood, which has the appearance of brown coffee grounds.
 There are a variety of causes of vomiting blood in cats and the effects on the cat are also variable.
 Some are subtle and minor ailments, while others are severe or life threatening.